mthiim/GeneCrypt/README.md

 The application per default expects to find the enclave and driver in the `./enclaves` sub-directory and will use the command `./genecrypt/genecrypt` for launching the driver, which matches the location if you followed the guide above.
 However, you can override the location and executable name using the `--enclave.dir=<dir>` and `--enclave.cmd=<cmd>` on the command line or changing the values in `src/main/resources/application.properties`.

 To build the Intel SGX version, use `--config=sgx` instead in the build step above.
-The enclave running on the sample website https://genecrypt.thiim.net is using the `enc-sim` variant, since SGX is not supported by the cloud provider yet.
-But I have tested and verified that the enclave runs properly under SGX.
+The enclave running on the sample website https://genecrypt.thiim.net is using the `enc-sim` variant, since SGX is not supported by Google cloud.
+But I have tested the whole setup and verified that the enclave works under SGX.

 ## Remote attestation